High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Introduction and summary

 This paper is structured as follows: In Sec.~\ref{sec:methods} we discuss the PN and NR inputs as well as the method for combining them for constructing the hybrids.
-Section \ref{sec:match} discusses overlaps (or match maximized over time and phase shifts) between our target hybrids and quasi-circular IMR waveforms and eccentric templates.
+Section~\ref{sec:systematics} discusses the impact of ignoring the presence of orbital eccentricity on detection and parameter estimation of gravitational waves from eccentric BBHs.
+In particular, Sec.~\ref{sec:match} discusses overlaps (or match maximized over time and phase shifts) between our target hybrids and quasi-circular IMR waveform templates and in Sec.~\ref{sec:pe_systematics}, we discuss systematic biases in parameter estimation studies due to the neglect of eccentricity and eccentricity-induced corrections to the higher modes in recovery templates.
 Section \ref{sec:22-mode-model} describes the method used for construction of the dominant mode model.
-In Sec.~\ref{sec:pe_systematics}, we discuss systematic biases in parameter estimation studies due to presence of eccentricity and associated higher mode contributions.
 Finally, we conclude our work in Sec.~\ref{sec:disc} and summarize our findings.